 Like a bank, your family members must report each year on the money you have repaid and the interest you have paid.
 This info must be shared with the Dutch Tax Authorities.
 You must pay the interest and mortgage repayment; you can't escape it through forgiveness.

 Schedule a complimentary introductory call with our mortgage specialists.
-We specialize in mortgages for expats and are dedicated to navigating you through the home-buying process.
+We specialize in mortgages for expats and can guide you through the process, including buying a home with family support.

 Access to a trusted network.